 - Neubecker, Ottfried.
 Wappen-Bilder-Lexikon der bürgerlichen Geschlechter Deutschlands, Oesterreichs und der Schweiz.
 Battenberg, München: 1985.
 Print.

 - Kapff, Rudolf.
 Schwäbische Geschlechtsnamen.
 Stuttgart: Verlag Silberburg, 1927.
 Print.

 - Jones, George F. The Germans of Colonial Georgia 1733-1783 Revised edition.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0806311614).

 - Strassburger, Ralph B. Pennsylvania German Pioneers The Original Lists of Arrivals in the Port of Philadelphia 3 Volumes.
 Baltimore: Picton Press, 1992.
 Print.
 (ISBN 978-0929539980).

 - Zoder, Rudolf.
 Familiennamen in Ostfalen.
 Hildesheim: Geog Olms Verlagsbuchhandlung, 1968.
 Print.

 - Weis, Frederick Lewis, Walter Lee Sheppard and David Faris.
 Ancestral Roots of Sixty Colonists Who Came to New England Between 1623 and 1650 7th Edition.
 Baltimore: Genealogical Publishing, 1992.
 Print.
 (ISBN 0806313676).

 The Snider Family Crest was acquired from the Houseofnames.com archives.
 The Snider Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 2 December 2013 at 13:23.
+This page was last modified on 13 June 2016 at 11:31.